-Back in 2011 I wrote a couple of posts -which became very popular- on why I had migrated from WordPress to Jekyll and on how to perform such migration in great detail.
-I had become a big fan of Jekyll, so it may surprise that this site is now running on WordPress again after more than two years.
+Back in 2011 I wrote a couple of posts -which became very popular- on why I had migrated from WordPress to Jekyll and on how to perform such migration in great detail; now I will explain why I switched from Jekyll back to WordPress… I had become a big fan of Jekyll, so it may surprise that this site is now running on WordPress again after more than two years.
 At the time, I justified the choice by saying, among other things, that while I thought WordPress was (is) a great CMS, I also thought it was overkill for my needs, due to features I thought I didn’t need.
 I even blamed WordPress because I wasn’t writing new content as often as I would like, which was unfair.

 When I came across Jekyll I was sold on the idea that it was written in Ruby, rather than PHP (which, btw, I absolutely hate) and I could write my posts in Markdown with VIM, yay!
 Still today, its popularity is growing, also thanks to free hosting with Github Pages.